adore/daylight/doc/develop.md

 ### Controllers

-Controllers can be written without Daylight, but often times you must develop boilerplate code for index, create, show, update, and delete actions.
+Controllers can be written without Daylight, but often times you must develop boilerplate code for `index`, `create`, `show`, `update`, and `delete` actions.
 Also, you may chose controllers that are for the API and controllers that are for your application.

 Daylight simplifies building API controllers: